-- 31.360 Solar states: "We agree with the 1MW reallocation to the CORE Programme.
+- 55. The response of 360 Solar states: "We agree with the 1MW reallocation to the CORE Programme.
 It could be argued that even more could be transferred to the CORE Programme.
-We have found that the DER Programme presents a number of challenges as follows:- - It is not as easy to understand and communicate the structure and the benefits - The lack of an incentive results in a rather underwhelming response from customers who are anticipating a 'CORE-like' programme - It has a longer payback period and is thus less appealing to customers
+We have found that the DER Programme presents a number of challenges as follows: - - It is not as easy to understand and communicate the structure and the benefits - The lack of an incentive results in a rather underwhelming response from customers who are anticipating a 'CORE-like' programme - It has a longer payback period and is thus less appealing to customers. - 56.
 If this capacity is transferred to the CORE Programme, it will undoubtedly reach full subscription in a short period."

-32. The Office notes Mr. Farrington's agreement with the transfer of the 1 MW capacity from the DER programme.
-However, it is an open question as to

-- whether the price of RE resources make the DER programme uneconomic, as there are several other customers who have signed up to join the programme. - 33.
-CUC's support for the 1 MW capacity transfer from the DER Programme to the CORE Programme at unsubsidised rated is acknowledged.
-The Office notes CUC's opinion about triggering and specifying incremental RE capacity on the grid and states that OfReg has responsibility for and is developing schemes to enable both rooftop and utility-scale solar systems to meet the NEP objectives. - 34.
-The Office does not understand where Greentech obtained the 700 kWs capacity figure from as the consultation paper categorically mentions 1 MW.
+- 57. The Office notes the agreement of Mr. Farrington and others with the transfer of approximately 1 MW capacity from the DER programme.
+However, it is an open question as to whether the price of RE resources make the DER programme uneconomic, as there are other customers who have signed up to join the programme since he made his submission. - 58.
+CUC's support for the [then] 1 MW capacity transfer from the DER Programme to the CORE Programme at unsubsidised rated or a rate that "minimises" crosssubsidation is stated in all of the submissions of CUC.
+The Office notes CUC's opinion about triggering and specifying incremental RE capacity on the grid and states that OfReg has responsibility for and is developing schemes to enable both rooftop and utility-scale solar systems to meet the NEP objectives. - 59.
 OfReg acknowledges that the CORE programme has a part to play in the development of RE resources in addition to other utility-scale RE programmes.
 And as previously mentioned, the falling costs of solar systems will continue to improve the financial case for customers' investment in rooftop solar systems.
-The Office therefore does not consider that any subsidised FIT rate is required to incentivise further uptake of rooftop solar by Caymanian households. - 35.
+The Office therefore does not consider that any subsidised FIT rate is required to incentivise further uptake of rooftop solar by Caymanian households in the medium to long-term. - 60.
 The Office holds the position that the DER Programme also plays an important role in the development of RE resources for the grid.
-With regard to 360 Solar's suggestion to transfer more capacity, OfReg has to balance the interests of all stakeholders therefore it would be unfair to favour certain stakeholders to the detriment of others.
-Further refinement of the DER Programme may be necessary and OfReg is considering a review of its effectiveness with CUC.
+With regard to 360 Solar's suggestion to transfer more capacity, OfReg has to balance the interests of all stakeholders therefore it would be unfair to favour certain potential subscribers to the detriment of others.
+Further refinement of the DER Programme may be necessary, but new subscribers have emerged.
+Of Reg is considering a review of its effectiveness with CUC, but will not transfer all the remaining unsubscribed capacity.